 - To Enroll in Induction, click here.

-- Valid CA Clear Teaching Credential with English Learner Authorization
+- Valid California Teaching Credential with English Learner (EL) Authorization or CLAD certificate.

 - Recommendation from School Director/Principal